-Is your problem or concern about your benefits or coverage?

-This includes problems about whether medical care (medical items, services and/or Part B prescription drugs) are covered or not, the way they are covered, and problems related to payment for medical care

-- Yes.
-Go on to "A Guide to the Basics of Coverage Decisions and Appeals" - No. Skip ahead to "How to Make a Complaint About Quality of Care, Waiting Times, Customer Service, or Other Concerns"
+- Is your problem or concern about your benefits or coverage? - This includes problems about whether medical care or Part D drugs are covered or not, the way they are covered, and problems related to payment for medical care or Part D drugs - Yes. - ◆ Go on to "A Guide to the Basics of Coverage Decisions and Appeals" - No. - ◆ Skip ahead to "How to Make a Complaint About Quality of Care, Waiting Times, Customer Service, or Other Concerns"